 Meander through A-Ma Temple, a great example of a place of worship dedicated to three religions in one.

-The this post offers free audio guides of the various UNESCO World Heritage Sites which can be picked up and returned at their visitor center by the Senado Square daily 9am to 5pm.
+Free audio guides of the various UNESCO World Heritage Sites which can be picked up and returned at their visitor center by the Senado Square daily 9 am to 5 pm.

 The audio device comes in Mandarin, Cantonese, Portuguese, English, German, Japanese and Korean.
 It’s available on a first come, first served basis, for a returnable deposit of MOP 200.

 If you weren’t able to make the annual race car rally in November, the Macau Formula 3 Grand Prix, a visit to the museum is the next best alternative.